rust-lang/rfcs/text/0000-multi-type-return-position-impl-trait.md

 }
 ```

-This code resembles the desugaring for multi-value RPIT we're proposing in this
+This code resembles the desugaring for multi-type RPIT we're proposing in this
 RFC.
 In fact: it may very well be that a lot of the internal compiler machinery
 used for multi-RPIT could be reused for anonymous enums.